airesearch-in-th/airesearch-in-th-website/_releases/mt_model_demo.md

     } catch (err) {
       console.log(err)
       $('.textarea-mt-output').addClass('catch-error');
-      $('.textarea-mt-output').val("503: Service Temporarily Unavailable." +
+      $('.textarea-mt-output').val(
-      "\nYou have sent a request for exceeding the limit rate." + "\n\nPlease try again in a few seconds.");
+      "You have sent a request for exceeding the limit rate." + "\n\nPlease try again in a few seconds.");
     }